AnxinYang/axync/packages/extract-json/README.md

 3. **Parsing Substrings**: The class then attempts to parse substrings starting from each identified index, searching for valid JSON objects and arrays.

-4. **Extraction**: The method returns an array containing all successfully extracted JSON objects and arrays.
+4. **Streaming**: The `extractStream` method processes the string incrementally and yields JSON objects as they are parsed.

 ## Limitations